deeproute/playground-aks-istio/README.md

 - Configures istio operator to create the istio system control plane components
 - Configures istio operator to create both the public and internal ingresses

 `Arg 1`: Path where the istio helm chart is located.
-If the folder doesn't exist then a git clone is performed in the [istio github repo](https://github.com/istio/istio).
+If the folder doesn't exist then a git clone of [istio github repo](https://github.com/istio/istio) is done.
 As of this writting, [there isn't an official helm chart for the istio operator](https://istio.io/latest/docs/setup/install/operator/#deploy-the-istio-operator).

 `Arg 2`: Path where all the configs for the istio operator are located.